Riki0305/Gateway_Assignments/NUnit Jasmin Karma/Assignment 9/README.md

-# NUnit Testing Assignment 8
+# NUnit Testing Assignment 9

-This Project demonstrate the unit test cases for fluent assertions to make strong test cases and custom test attribute to make a serial order of execution of test cases.
+This Project demonstrate the unit test cases for Custom Constraint and Mock Testing.